Helena Bonham Carter: Worldwide recognition (2000s–present)

 In 2009, Bonham Carter was the mother squirrel narrator in the 30-minute animated film adaptation of the best-selling children's book The Gruffalo, which was broadcast on BBC One on 25 December 2009.
 Bonham Carter joined the cast of Tim Burton's 2010 film, Alice in Wonderland, as the Red Queen.
 She appears alongside Johnny Depp, Anne Hathaway, Mia Wasikowska, Crispin Glover, and Harry Potter co-star Alan Rickman.
 Her role was an amalgamation of the Queen of Hearts and the Red Queen.
 In early 2009, Bonham Carter was named one of The Timess top-10 British Actresses of all time, along with fellow actresses Judi Dench, Helen Mirren, Maggie Smith, Julie Andrews, and Audrey Hepburn.

 In 2010, Bonham Carter played Queen Elizabeth in the film The King's Speech.
 As of January 2011, she had received numerous plaudits and praise for her performance, including nominations for the BAFTA Award for Best Actress in a Supporting Role and the Academy Award for Best Supporting Actress.
-She won her first BAFTA Award, but lost the Academy Award to Melissa Leo for The Fighter.
+Bonham Carter won her first BAFTA Award, but lost the Academy Award to Melissa Leo for The Fighter.

 Bonham Carter signed to play author Enid Blyton in the BBC Four television biopic, Enid.
 It was the first depiction of Blyton's life on the screen; she starred with Matthew Macfadyen and Denis Lawson.
-She received her first Television BAFTA Nomination for Best Actress, for Enid.
+Bonham Carter received her first nomination for the British Academy Television Award for Best Actress, for Enid.
 In 2010, she starred with Freddie Highmore in the Nigel Slater biopic Toast, which was filmed in the West Midlands and received a gala at the 2011 Berlin International Film Festival.
-She received the Britannia Award for British Artist of the Year from BAFTA LA in 2011.
+Bonham Carter received the Britannia Award for British Artist of the Year from BAFTA LA in 2011.